-Aspirin should not be used in patients aged ≤ 18 years with a suspected viral respiratory tract infection, because Reye syndrome Reye Syndrome Reye syndrome is a rare form of acute encephalopathy and fatty infiltration of the liver that tends to occur after some acute viral infections, particularly when salicylates are used.
-Diagnosis... read more is a risk.
+Aspirin should not be used in patients aged ≤ 18 years with a suspected viral respiratory tract infection, because Reye syndrome Reye Syndrome Reye syndrome is a rare form of acute encephalopathy and fatty infiltration of the liver that occurs almost exclusively in children The cause of Reye syndrome is unknown, but many cases seem... read more is a risk.

 Some patients continue to cough for weeks after resolution of an upper respiratory infection; these symptoms may lessen with use of an inhaled bronchodilator or corticosteroids.

 Ribavirin, a guanosine analog that inhibits replication of many RNA and DNA viruses, may be considered for severely immunocompromised patients with lower respiratory tract infection due to RSV.

 Nirsevimab and palivizumab are monoclonal antibodies used to prevent RSV infection Prevention Respiratory syncytial virus and human metapneumovirus infections cause seasonal lower respiratory tract disease, particularly in infants and young children.
 Disease may be asymptomatic, mild... read more in infants and young children.
 (Nirsevimab is preferred but may not be available to some infants; if it is not available, eligible high-risk infants and children should receive palivizumab.)